Fortnite on Nintendo Switch seems to be happening

-The game was spotted on an E3 list leaked on 4chan and rated by a Korean board on Friday, as noted in a Restera post and reported by Eurogamer.
+The game was spotted on an E3 list leaked on 4chan and rated by a Korean board on Friday, as noted in a ResetEra post and reported by Eurogamer.

+Update, June 4: GameSpot reports that the game has been rated by South Korea's Game Rating and Administration Committee as well, adding more fuel to the fire.

 It seems likely that the full details will be revealed at E3, which runs from June 12-15.